 Frequently Asked Questions

-You can make them dairy free by using vegan or dairy free chocolate.
+They aren't because of the chocolate, but you can make them dairy free by using vegan or dairy free chocolate.

 Yes!
 Double the recipe to make the brownies in a larger pan.
 Check on them frequently as they bake.